-Here's How Long the iPadOS 13.3.1 Update Takes
+Here's How Long the iPadOS 13.4 Update Takes

 You don’t need to follow every single step in our guide, but at the very least you’ll want to make sure your iPad’s data (photos, videos, etc) is backed up.

-If your iPad is currently running iPadOS 13.3, your download will be a few hundred megabytes.
+If your iPad is currently running iPadOS 13.3.1, your download will be 800+MB.
 If you’re running older software, like iOS 12.4.1, your download could be larger than one gigabyte.

-If you’re connected to a speedy Wi-Fi network, the iPadOS 13.3.1 download could finish up in less than five minutes.
-If your connection is slower or if you’re currently running older firmware, it’s obviously going to take longer, perhaps as long as 10 minutes.
+If you’re connected to a speedy Wi-Fi network, the iPadOS 13.4 download could finish up in five minutes or so.
+If your connection is slower or if you’re currently running older firmware, it’s obviously going to take longer, perhaps as long as 10 or 15 minutes.

-If you’re moving your iPad up from older firmware, your installation could take around 10 minutes to finish up.
+If you’re moving your iPad up from older firmware, your installation could take 10 minutes, or longer, to finish up.

 Note that your iPad might reboot itself a few times during the installation process.
 This is perfectly normal and isn’t a cause for concern.